Cajtarth/Ashes-Cinders-DS3-Mod-Switch/README.md

 Use if you want to switch between Champion's Ashes and Cinders (and Vanilla) without having to manually move folders every time.

 # What This Software Will Not Do
-It will NOT automatically update Champion's Ashes so you WILL need to run the Champion's Ashes launcer occasionally to update.
+It will NOT automatically update Champion's Ashes so you WILL need to run the Champion's Ashes launcher occasionally to update.

 # Download
 Use bin\DkS3ModSwitcher.exe from repository.